allenai/dnw/README.md

 This allows for a much larger space of possible networks.
 The wiring of our network is not fixed during training -- as we learn the network parameters we also learn the structure itself.

+The folder `imagenet_sparsity_experiments` contains the code for training sparse neural networks.

 ## Citing